 You have separate keys for staking or spending your ADA tokens, so the money you have staked stays in your wallet.

 But, Cardano again leads the way because your ADA tokens do not need to be locked in.
-Currently, with Ethereum, your stake is locked in until 2022, so this is a massive attraction for staking in Cardano and sets them apart from the competition.
+Currently, with Ethereum, your stake is locked in until 2022 or when the upgrade is completed, so this is a massive attraction for staking in Cardano and sets them apart from the competition.

 Cardano has their own wallet for the ADA cryptocurrency, called Daedalus.
 It's not like an ordinary wallet because you can run a full blockchain node, which gives you 100% control over your funds.
 It also ensures transparency across the Cardano blockchain.
 Having access to the Daedalus wallet allows you to take part in the Cardono staking system.